ulisys/ssl/README.md

-# How to create a Free Lets Encrypt Certificates and be ranked as A+
+# How to create Free Lets Encrypt Certificates and be ranked as A+

 To generate the certificates I used Linux as operative system, Centos 7.2 to be precise.
 I also have installed the following software: